worldbank/mena-pov/README.md

 ├── data                       # Folder for all data (should be kept empty in the repo due to size limitations) │   └── ...
 │
-├── notebooks_script                        # Source code for this project
-│   ├── cleaning               # Data cleaning and preprocessing scripts
-│   │   ├── source_1           # Replace 'source_1' with the name of the geospatial source
+├── notebooks                  # Source code for this project │   ├── cleaning               # Data cleaning and preprocessing scripts │   │   ├── source_1           # Replace 'source_1' with the name of the geospatial source
 │   │   └── source_2           # Repeat for each source